jly1998/alpha_hull_demo/README.md

   - The minimum and maximum empty circles of a particular edge can be shown by moving the mouse onto it.
 - By adjusting the slider, the applet can show the alpha hull of different alpha.
 - Please open the demo page by computer browser.
+- Please let me know if the page was down